Recombinant Anemia & Metabolic Markers

 Native porcine Intrinsic Factor is a key component in clinical diagnostic assays for vitamin B12 and it has been in short supply in recent years.
 Although this is a porcine-derived product, difficulties exist in the procurement of its starting material.
 The extraction process used for decades to obtain porcine viscera underwent a change several years ago, due to environmental and health concerns surrounding the old process.
 The new process adversely affected the quality and yield of Intrinsic Factor, disrupting the steady supply of native Intrinsic Factor to the clinical diagnostic industry.

 The Scripps Laboratories Recombinant Product Development Team recognized the challenges associated with native tissue procurement and got to work developing recombinant forms of Ferritin and Intrinsic Factor.
 The results are ground-breaking recombinant proteins developed specifically for use in the clinical diagnostic industry.

-Scripps Laboratories has developed and released Recombinant Human Apoferritin (Ferritin without iron) for use in clinical diagnostic assay development and production.
-We have created a recombinant form of the 24-subunit molecule, comprised of both the heavy and light chain Ferritin subunits.
-We are working on recombinant Ferritin, but data generated to date indicate recombinant Apoferritin is homologous to native Ferritin and is a suitable and sustainable replacement.
+Scripps Laboratories developed and released Recombinant Human Apoferritin (Ferritin without iron) for use in research and in clinical diagnostic assay development.
+We created a recombinant form of the 24-subunit molecule, comprised of both the heavy and light chain Ferritin subunits.
+Data generated to date indicate recombinant Apoferritin is homologous to native Ferritin and is a suitable and sustainable replacement.
 (See Technical Brief: Recombinant Human Apoferritin)

 On a clinical immunoassay analyzer, the recombinant performs as expected and its reactivity is similar to that of native Ferritin.
 Upon SDS-PAGE and western blot (WB), the recombinant and native molecules present matching profiles.
 Both proteins run at the same molecular weight (MW) on SDS-PAGE and their antibody staining patterns are indistinguishable in WB.
 Of note, the WB profiles were obtained with an antibody specific for heavy chain Ferritin and another for light chain: The staining patterns demonstrate the heavy and light chain profiles of recombinant and native Ferritin are virtually identical.

-Given the notable similarities in physical characteristics and assay reactivity, we expect recombinant Apoferritin and Ferritin to be suitable replacements for native liver and spleen Ferritin.
-They will be excellent solutions for the steady, long-term supply of the bulk quantities required for clinical diagnostic applications.
+Given the notable similarities in physical characteristics and assay reactivity, Recombinant Human Apoferritin is a suitable replacement for native liver and spleen Ferritin.
+It is an excellent solution for steady, long-term supply.

 Recombinant Intrinsic Factor